Edward Porter met with a group of Bowen Islanders on Zoom in November and described the draft plan f...

 - Offer community gathering places and amenities

-We interviewed people who had opposed the previous rezoning over a decade ago for their unvarnished opinions on the past and future of the Cape.
 We met with individuals and groups of many different backgrounds and opinions about the area.
-We engaged online and conducted small surveys, and reviewed documents such as the Bowen Island Community Foundation’s Vital Conversations Report, the Bowen Community Lands Workshop Report and the OCP.
-Many island aspirations emerged, though some are at odds with others.
+We engaged on Zoom and conducted small surveys, walked the land with people and created a standing group of eight people to review the plans over a few months.
+We also reviewed important source documents such as the Bowen Island Community Foundation’s Vital Conversations Report, the Bowen Community Lands Workshop Report and the OCP.
 We’ve posted a searchable, representative sample of the public comments made before a plan was formulated.

-The questions before us are: is a better future for the Cape possible?
+The questions before us: is a better future for the Cape possible?
 If so, what would it be?
 And could this draft plan satisfy that?

 In the spring of 2021 the planners will update the draft to better reflect what people are telling us.
 After that, a polished plan will go to the Municipality for a public process.